COSC381-2023Winter/github-flow-demo/README.md

 'git branch <branch name>' (this will create a new branch with the desiganted name)

-'git status' (this will show the status of files in a repo)
+'git status' (this will show the status of files in a repo)!